 For SableVM on the P4, however, our implementation of apply/return inlining is restricted by the fact that gcc-generated code touches the processor's esp register.
-Rather than implement a complicated stack switching technique, as discussed in Section 4.4, we allow the virtual and machine stacks to become misaligned and then manipulate the esp directly.
-This reduces the performance of our apply/return inlining implementation, presumably by somehow impeding the operation of the return address stack predictor.
-This can be seen in Figure 5.2(a), where adding apply/return inlining increases mispredicted branches.
+Rather than implement a complicated stack switching technique, as discussed in Section 4.4, we allow the virtual and machine stacks to become misaligned when SableVM manipulates the esp directly.
+This increases the overhead of our apply/return inlining implementation, presumably by reducing the effectiveness of the return address stack predictor.
 On the PPC7410, the effect of apply/return inlining on LR/CTR stalls is very small for SableVM.